Pranay144/olric/README.md

 scenario, you can enable read-repair via configuration.

 #### Quorum-based replica control

+Olric implements Read/Write quorum to keep the data in a consistent state.
+When you start a write operation on the cluster and write quorum (W) is 2, the partition owner tries to write the given key/value pair on its own data storage and on the replica nodes.
+If the number of successful write operations is below W, the primary owner returns `ErrWriteQuorum`.
+The read flow is the same: if you have R=2 and the owner only access one of the replicas, it returns `ErrReadQuorum`.

 ### Eviction
 Olric supports different policies to evict keys from distributed maps.